 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represent a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government has two items that qualify for reporting in this category.
-They are the deferred outflows resulting from changes in proportions, changes in assumptions, and net difference between projected and actual investment earnings as well as contributions subsequent to the measurement date related to the School's defined benefit pension plan and are reported in the government-wide statement of net position.
+The government has four items that qualify for reporting in this category.
+They are the deferred outflows resulting from difference between expected and actual experience, changes in proportions, changes in assumptions, and net difference between projected and actual investment earnings as well as contributions subsequent to the measurement date related to the School's defined benefit pension plan and defined OPEB benefit plan are reported in the government-wide statement of net position.
 These amounts are deferred.
-The deferred outflow resulting from changes in proportions, changes in assumptions, and net difference between projected and actual investment earnings is amortized over the next four years, while the contributions subsequent to the measurement date are reported in the subsequent year.
-The deferred outflow related to refunding debt is amortized over the shorter life of the refunded or refunding debt.
-There is also a deferred outflow related to the PSERS OPEB liabilities.
+The deferred outflow resulting from difference between expected and actual experience, changes in proportions, changes in assumptions, and net difference between projected and actual investment earnings is amortized over the next four years, while the contributions subsequent to the measurement date are reported in the subsequent year.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has two types of items that qualifies for reporting in this category.
-A deferred inflow resulted from the net difference between projected and actual investment earnings, and difference between expected and actual experience and is reported in the government-wide statement of net position.
+The government has three types of items that qualifies for reporting in this category.
+A deferred inflow resulted from changes in proportions, the net difference between projected and actual investment earnings, and difference between expected and actual experience related to the School's defined benefit pension plan and defined OPEB benefit plan and is reported in the government-wide statement of net position.
 This amount is deferred and is amortized over the next four years.
-The bond premium is amortized over the shorter of life of the refunded or refunding debt.
-There is also a deferred inflow related to the PSERS OPEB liabilities.